wtaylor17/VPRNN/README.md

 | pMNIST | 96.01 | 11k |
 | IMDB | 87.74 | 56k |
 | HAR-2 | 94.94 | 5k |

+## Known Issues

+If you get `AttributeError: 'str' object has no attribute 'decode'` when loading a VPRNN, try `pip install h5py==2.10.0 --force-reinstall`.